ropensci/drake/README.md

 # Acknowledgements

+Special thanks to [Jarad Niemi](http://www.jarad.me/), my advisor from [graduate school](http://stat.iastate.edu/), for first introducing me to the idea of [Makefiles](https://www.gnu.org/software/make/) for research.
+He originally set me down the path that led to `drake`.

 Many thanks to [Julia Lowndes](https://github.com/jules32), [Ben Marwick](https://github.com/benmarwick), and [Peter Slaughter](https://github.com/gothub) for [reviewing drake for rOpenSci](https://github.com/ropensci/onboarding/issues/156), and to [Maëlle Salmon](https://github.com/maelle) for such active involvement as the editor.
 Thanks also to the following people for contributing early in development.

 - [Alex Axthelm](https://github.com/AlexAxthelm)